 Oxygen and Combustion

 In 1772 people did not understand the process of burning.
-They had inconsistent, confused theories, chief of which was the theory of phlogiston, an undetectable substance which sometimes had negative mass!
+They had inconsistent and confused theories, chief of which was the theory of phlogiston, an undetectable substance which sometimes had negative mass!

 We now know that combustion happens when substances react with oxygen at high temperatures.
 In 1772, however, when Lavoisier began working in this field, oxygen’s discovery by Joseph Priestley still lay two years in the future.

-Lavoisier’s work enjoyed a great advantage over many other scientists – his great passion for accurate measurements.
+Lavoisier’s work enjoyed a great advantage over many other scientists, namely his great passion for making accurate measurements.
 He pursued quantitative rather than qualitative science.

 In 1772 Lavoisier discovered that when phosphorus or sulfur are burned in air the products are acidic.
 The products also weigh more than the original phosphorus or sulfur, suggesting the elements combine with something in the air to produce acids.
 But what?